-When it comes to the Sharonville environment, it can be difficult to manage keeping your home cool without spending a lot.
+When it comes to the Sharonville environment, it can be hard to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the typical homeowner will spend nearly half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to possibly reduce that number, it may be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.
+However, if you’d like to possibly reduce that number, it might be time to consider scheduling air conditioner service and a consultation to discuss an upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Of course, newer, energy efficient air conditioners can help reduce your heating and cooling costs, but don’t lessen the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can greatly improve the performance of your air conditioner.
+Of course, newer, energy efficient air conditioners can help take a chunk out of your heating and cooling costs, but don’t short sell the importance of routine air conditioner service.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also say that cleaning and changing air filters can greatly improve the performance of your air conditioner.

 Also mentioned as important keys to keeping your home cool without breaking the bank: